tsowell/vtbt/README.md

 2. Mount the ESP32-C3-DevKitM-1 on the vtbt with the USB port facing the vtbt's modular connector and the ESP32-C3 and antenna on the side with the LEDs.

-3. Connect the vtbt to a DEC terminal with a straight-wired 4P4C module cable.
+3. Connect the vtbt to a DEC terminal with a rollover-wired 4P4C module cable (like a phone handset cable).
-   (I'm working on a new revision of the board which uses rollover wiring so that it works with the once-ubiquitous phone handset cable!)

 4. Turn on the DEC terminal.
 The vtbt will display the terminal's power-up self-test sequence on its four LEDs followed by a beep.